 - Porosity weld defects or small holes often occur if the welding surface shielding gas cannot protect maximally.

 - Tungsten inclusion can occur.

-If you need to connect or repair the pipeline with the “golden joint” condition, I recommend choosing the GTAW process
+If you need to join or repair the pipeline with the “golden joint” condition, I recommend choosing the GTAW process.